-Email: vmsreporting@afma.gov.au
+Email: VMSreporting@afma.gov.au

-If the VMS unit is not operating or is malfunctioning, the boat must remain in port until the VMS is inspected, repaired if necessary and AFMA has received confirmation from an authorised technician that the VMS unit is functioning normally.
+If the VMS is not operating or is malfunctioning the boat must remain in port until the VMS is inspected, repaired if necessary and AFMA has received confirmation from an authorised technician that the automatic location communicator (ALC) is functioning normally.
 This includes the authorised technician contacting AFMA to ascertain that the unit is reporting correctly.

-Please refer to the VMS conditions on your concession for more information.
+Please refer to the VMS conditions on your concession for more information